What is the Erotic Journal Challenge?

 You must be 18 to play.

-I reserve the right to remove any links I deem unacceptable.
+I reserve the right to remove any links I deem harmful or unacceptable.

 Read and comment on other posts as you feel comfortable.
 Don’t feel obligated, though.